 The board will determine, by a majority vote, whether or not the student violated one or more sections of this code.
-Following a finding of responsibility, the chair of the complaint resolution board may choose to meet with the student to request additional information so that an appropriate sanction can be determined.
+Following a finding of responsibility, the chair of the conduct board may choose to meet with the student to request additional information so that an appropriate sanction can be determined.
 The chair of the board will take into consideration any prior code violations when determining or recommending an appropriate sanction.

-15. Complaint Resolution Board Procedures
+VI.
+Conduct Board Procedures

+6.1 Introduction

-15.1 With all parties present, the chair will call the meeting to order and will introduce members of the complaint resolution board and their function within the university.
-(The chair also will ask all other parties participating in the hearing to introduce themselves and identify their role in the proceedings.)
+With all parties present, the chair will call the meeting to order and will introduce members of the conduct board and their function within the university.
+The chair also will ask all other parties participating in the hearing to introduce themselves and identify their role in the proceedings.

-15.2 The chair will describe the general outline of the hearing to the board and will read the following honesty statement:
+The chair will describe the general outline of the hearing to the board and will read the honesty statement:

 The university expects that all information presented in this hearing will be true and correct to the best of each person’s knowledge.
-If students willfully provide false information, they will be in violation of NDSU’s Code of Student Behavior.
+If students willfully provide false information, they will be in violation of NDSU’s Code of Student Conduct.
 As a result, they also may be subject to additional disciplinary action.
 Dishonest behavior by any faculty or staff members will be reported to supervisors for any necessary disciplinary action.

-15.3 The chair will dismiss witnesses until they are called to speak before the board.
+The chair will dismiss witnesses until they are called to speak before the board.

+6.2 Complaint Presentation and Response

-15.4 The chair will introduce the complainant who will present the case on behalf of the university, making additional comments necessary to ensure the complaint has been presented accurately and clearly.
-The complainant is an NDSU representative appointed by the dean of student life.
+The chair will introduce the conduct officer who will present the case on behalf of the university, making additional comments necessary to ensure the complaint has been presented accurately and clearly.
+The conduct officer is an NDSU representative appointed by the dean of student life or designee.

-15.5 The chair will introduce the accused student who will be permitted to present information to the board that is relevant in determining whether the student violated one or more sections of the code.
+The chair will introduce the accused student who will be permitted to respond to the charges and present information to the board that is relevant in determining whether the student violated one or more sections of the code.

-15.6 At the chair’s discretion, questions may be placed directly between parties.
-Permission to address parties directly may be withdrawn at any time.
+At the chair’s discretion, questions may be placed directly between parties.
+Permission to address parties directly may be withdrawn by the chair at any time.

+6.3 Presentation of Witnesses

-15.7 The complainant will be allowed to present witnesses who may be asked questions by the complainant, accused student, members of the board and dean of student life.
+The conduct officer will be allowed to present witnesses who may be asked questions by the conduct officer, accused student, members of the board and dean of student life or designee.
 Questions may be directed to the chair who will determine relevancy to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.

-15.8 The accused student will be allowed to present witnesses who may be asked questions by the accused student, complainant, members of the board and dean of student life.
+The accused student will be allowed to present witnesses who may be asked questions by the accused student, conduct officer, members of the board and dean of student life or designee.
 Questions may be directed to the chair who will determine relevancy to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.

+6.4 Final Questions

-15.9 The complainant and accused student will be permitted to ask questions of each other.
+The conduct officer and accused student will be permitted to ask questions of each other.

-15.10 Questions will be permitted by board members and dean of student life, who may question either party.
+Questions will be permitted by board members and dean of student life or designee, who may question either party.

-15.11 At the discretion of the board chair, the complainant and accused student may be permitted to ask additional questions of each other.
+At the discretion of the board chair, the conduct officer and accused student may be permitted to ask additional questions of each other.

+6.5 Closing Statements

-15.12 Both parties will have an opportunity for closing statements.
-The complainant will present first, followed by the accused student.
+Both parties will have an opportunity for closing statements.
+The conduct officer will present first, followed by the accused student.